pyrogram/pyrogram/docs/source/topics/use-filters.rst

         def my_handler(client, message):
             print(message)

 -   or, without decorators.
-Here filters are passed as the second argument of the handler constructor:
+Here filters are passed as the second argument of the handler constructor; the first is the callback function itself:

     .. code-block:: python
         :emphasize-lines: 8